 Alternative 1.
 (No Action) Do not expand the boundaries of the Stetson-Miami Terrace CHAPC.

-The existing Stetson-Miami Terrace CHAPC is delineated by the coordinates identified in CFR §633.35 (n)(iii).
+The existing Stetson-Miami Terrace CHAPC is delineated by the coordinates identified in CFR 622.224(c)(1)(iii).

 Alternative 2.
-Modify the southern southeast boundary of the Stetson-Miami Terrace CHAPC western extension in a manner that releases the flatbottom region to the extent possible while possible while maintaining protection of coral habitat (as depicted in Figure 4-7).
+Modify the southern southeast boundary of the Stetson-Miami Terrace CHAPC western extension in a manner that releases the flatbottom region to the extent possible while possible while maintaining protection of coral habitat (as depicted in Figure 4-8).
+Alternative 2 = 490 square miles

 Alternative 3.
-Modify the Coral AP recommendation for expanding the Stetson-Miami Terrace CHAPC to include area of mapped habitat within the expansion, and exclude areas of royal red fishery activity based on VMS data (Figure 4-8).
+Modify the Coral AP recommendation for expanding the Stetson-Miami Terrace CHAPC to include area of mapped habitat within the expansion, and exclude areas of royal red fishery activity based on VMS data (Figure 4-9).
+Alternative 3 = 653 square miles